trek-view/basecamp/_posts/2020-06-26-announcing-trek-pack-v2.md

 Our Trek Pack is a backpack mounted 360-degree camera system designed to capture stunning 360-degree Street View tours in all terrains.

 The old GoPro Fusion cameras we used have served us well, shooting in temperature ranging from below freezing temperatures to well over 40 degrees.
-From 20 meters down to 4000 meters up.
+From 20 metres down to 4000 metres up.
 In rain, snow, and glorious sunshine.

 It really is a "take on any adventure" camera.